 And while you can wash your hands, you unfortunately can’t soak your phone or television remote in the sink.

-When was the last time you, or someone you knew, thought to wash your phone or house keys?
+When was the last time you or someone you knew thought to wash your phone or house keys?

-That’s why, if you’re serious about hygiene and health, you want to consider investing in a UV-C light disinfection device.
+If you’re serious about hygiene and health, you want to consider investing in a UV-C light disinfection device.

-And when it comes to price point, and ease of use, the UVee Clean is probably your best bet.
+And when it comes to price point and ease of use, the UVee Clean is probably your best bet.

-With an UVee Clean in your home, you can regularly disinfect that dirtier-than-your-toilet-seat smartphone of yours, and any other objects that run the risk of spreading germs (does your two-year-old love chewing on your house keys, for example?)
+With an UVee Clean in your home, you can regularly disinfect that dirtier-than-your-toilet-seat smartphone of yours and any other objects that run the risk of spreading germs (does your two-year-old love chewing on your house keys, for example?).

-With light, you can reach a whole new level of cleanliness
+With light, you can reach a whole new level of cleanliness.

-While most things in your home can be soaped up and washed off with ease, it won’t matter much if other household items are left to become dirtier, and dirtier with age.
+While most things in your home can be soaped up and washed off with ease, it won’t matter much if other household items are left to become dirtier and dirtier with age.

 With a UVee Clean in your home (or other UV-C disinfecting device) you’ll be able to cover all your hygiene bases.

-If you’re concerned about hygiene for health reasons, or have a busy home full of roommates or kids, then you’ll want to confront those little harbingers of illness in your home: those non washables, and of course, your special toys.
+If you’re concerned about hygiene for health reasons, or have a busy home full of roommates or kids, then you’ll want to confront those little harbingers of illness in your home: those non washables, and of course, your intimate toys.

 Whatever your cleaning needs, know that there is another option besides the kitchen sink: and that’s light.
-If you have any questions regarding uv disinfection, please reach out to us.
+If you have any questions regarding UV disinfection, please reach out to us.